Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

 "That's another win," the kitsune murmured to Fell.

 "Well," Tara began, her voice even.
 "I kept going.
 Let's see..."
 She began arranging her captured pieces in a neat line.
 Fell tilted his head, curious.
 "That's me," she said, tapping the white king.
 Her gaze was locked on the pieces.
 "Here are the CMO and the Mystagogue who quit on me," she added, her fingertips brushing against the two lost bishops.
-Fell's ears drooped.
+Fell's ears drooped, the light in his sockets dimming to an ember.

 "The two engineers who turned to dust in the crystal," she continued, nodding at a pair of pawns.
 The kitsune girl pulled her hood up, obscuring her face.